 Mix one cup hot water with one teaspoon Americolor food coloring and a tablespoon white distilled vinegar, mix it up well so the eggs to get spots from unmixed color.

-Place the egg white halfes into the bowl with color and soak them for 1-2 minutes or until desired color is reached.
+Place the egg white halves into the bowl with color and soak them for 1-2 minutes or until the desired color is reached.

 Mix egg yolks with a pastry cutter until there are no lumps.
 A fork will work if you don’t have a pastry cutter, but a pastry cutter just makes it easier.
 Then add all the ingredients in the recipe for this delicious “skinny” version of deviled eggs and whip it up nice and smooth with a spatula.